iifl-logo

 Key Leasing and Finance Limited is the erstwhile name of the company.

-ej During the year no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1088 (45 of 1988) and rules made there under.
+e) During die year no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made there under.

-ii) a) During the year, the company had no inventory in the nature of stock on hire; hence, clause 3 (ii) of the Order is not applicable.
+ii) a) During the year, the company had no inventory in die nature of stock on hire; hence, clause 3 (ii) of the Order is not applicable.

-c) The Company, being a Non-Banking Financial Company (‘NBFC), registered under provisions of RBI Act, 1934 and rules made there under, in pursuance of its compliance with provisions of the said Act/Rules, particularly, the income Recognition, Asset Classification and Provisioning Norms, monitors repayments of principal and payment of interest by its customers as stipulated.
-In our opinion, in respect ofloans and advances in the nature of loans, the schedule of repayment of principal and payment of interest has been stipulated and is regular in the financial year ended 31st March, 2023.
+cj The Company, being a NBFC, in pursuance of its compliance with provisions of the said Act/Rules, particularly, the Income Recognition, Asset Classification and Provisioning Norms ("NPA norms"), monitors repayments of principal and payment of interest by its customers as stipulated.
+In our opinion, in respect of loans and advances in the nature of loans, the schedule of repayment of principal and payment of interest has been stipulated and is regular in the financial year ended 31* March, 2025 except few instances of delays of repayments.

-iv) in our opinion, the Company has not granted any loan to directors etc. prescribed u/s 185 of the Companies Act, 2013.
-Further, the Company is a Non Banking Financial Company; hence, Section 186 of the Companies Act, 2013, is not applicable to the Company.
+iv) In our opinion, the Company has not granted any loan to directors etc. prescribed u/s 185 of the Act.
+Further, the Company is a NBFC; hence, Section 1B6 of the Act, is not applicable to the Company.

 v) The company has not accepted any deposits from the public.